callum-hart/mono/misc/documentation notes.md

 }

 tr:hover td {
--	// allowed to modify color
-+   @mutate color: black;
++   color<@mutate>: black;
 }
 ```

-## Motives
+### Motives

 - Add reasoning to CSS.
 - Goal of a motive is to off-load information about the code (from our brain) to the code itself.
 - As we have seen "A CSS rule can exist for a range of reasons".
-Motives capture the rational in the moment a property is declared.
+- Motives capture the rational in the moment a property is declared.
 It's easy to forget why a property exists, which means once added it generally stays *(even when the reason for adding it is later nullified)*.
 This makes refactoring CSS rather dicey!
 - Externalizing information from our heads to artifacts not only frees our mind, but makes it easier for someone else to understand and work with.
 - Motives remove investing time and energy in justifying why a property exists.